sneepzity/beezity-scripts/README.md

 sh (script).sh or sudo ./(script).sh

-only works for ubuntu 22.04 minimal and arch, even then the arch one is very poor since I just started using it don't expect frequent updates but if you ask something of me, I might add it to here

 i don't guarantee in anyway that the scripts even work, i just made them in my free time

 i might also host a few other files here for my sake

 to be added:
-game mode
 auto-cpufreq

 to be done: